h3st4k3r/PlayingWithMISP/README.md

 The `Autoreports` module generates automatic reports based on a date (one month ago) and based on a number (in this case 5).
 These reports can be used for analysis or sharing with other users.

+### ZoneH

+The `ZoneH`module is designed for gathering defacement in from ZoneH and upload it directly to MISP.
+In this case we use diferent User-Agents to evade captcha.

 ## Requirements

 - Python 3.x